4chlys0/ReadingList/README.md

 "*" indicates completed (or reoccuring if publication)

 "^" (placed as terminator) indicates previous coursework

+"Via" indicates crediting source of recommendation

 ------------------